dutes/ci_portfolio_three/README.md

 | Both Player and Dealer Have Blackjack | Deal initial hands where both the player and dealer have blackjack | A message is displayed: "Both Blackjack!
 It's a push." |  pass      |
 | Player with Two Aces        | Deal initial hands where the player receives two aces | One ace is counted as 11, and the other is counted as 1, resulting in a hand value of 12. |  pass      |

-## Outstanding issues
+## Notable Issues
-There is an issue where the game crashes after playing 15+ rounds.
-This problem has only occurred in the Heroku deployment and not on local machines, making it difficult to debug.
+During the development of this project there was some noteable issues discovered.
+The primary issue which was picked up by user testing was that after a certain number of rounds, the game would crash throwing an error on the deck.pop() method.
+After investigation I discovered I had ommited calling for a new deck and shuffle during the gameplay loop.
+The issue was caused by the dealer and user running out of cards to deal new hands.
+The fix was to add a new deck and shuffle calls at the begining of the new game loop.

 ## Future Actions
-In future projects, I would include logging tools such as Firebase to gather robust logs of the issue occurring.
-This should enable me to identify the problem more effectively and update the code with a fix.
+In future developments I would like to add multiplayer and allow for a choice of games to play.
+The multiple games to play is part of the reason why I have a seperate game file to handle the rules set.

 ### Validation Testing
 The code was validated using the Pylint (https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) plugin on Visual studio code.
 Errors found by the linter were white spaces & lines going past the 79th char limit.
 All of the issues reported by linter were resolved.